rahul-gharat/dronahq-docs/docs/ui-builder/visibility-rules-validations.md

 :::info Info
 To ensure predictable and intended behaviour, it is essential to consistently include the reverse actions for true conditions and vice versa.
 This practice helps prevent unintended consequences and improves overall reliability.
 :::
-#### Key Features of Adding Rules in DronaHQ Studio:
+#### Key Features of Adding Rules in DronaHQ:

-- **Simple Configuration**: Defining rules in DronaHQ Studio is straightforward.
+- **Simple Configuration**: Defining rules in DronaHQ is straightforward.
 Developers can specify conditions using UI that evaluate to either true or false based on user input, system variables, or other data sources configured in condition UI, as visible in the above example image.

 - **Conditional Actions**: Once the condition is set, developers can configure actions to be performed when the condition is met `true` or not met `false`.
 These actions dictate how the application behaves in response to user actions, creating a dynamic user experience.

-- **Types of Actions**: DronaHQ Studio supports various action types that can be triggered on conditions:
+- **Types of Actions**: DronaHQ supports various action types that can be triggered on conditions:
     - **Hide Control**: Allows developers to hide specific controls (e.g., fields, buttons) on the user interface when certain conditions are satisfied, streamlining the user experience by presenting only relevant information.
     - **Show Control**: The opposite of hiding controls, this action displays specific controls when the associated condition becomes true, enabling progressive disclosure of information.
     - **Set State and Remove State**: Developers can define custom states for controls and dynamically change their state based on conditions. these states are configured in controls while they are built, these states are usually present in controls built by the designer. for example, an info control can have three states info, warning and error.